Facebook Pixel

 Your cat’s needs are similar and you want to make sure you have an environment that makes your cat feel comfortable.

-Congratulations on considering to adopt a new cat or kitten!
+Congratulations on considering adopting a new cat or kitten!
 Bringing a newly adopted cat into your home is very exciting, but it can also be stressful.
 Our feline veterinarians have created some helpful information and important tips regarding adoption which can help you provide a smooth transition of your new cat into your family.

 The “3 P’s” Patience, Planning, and Preparation — are critical to the success of introducing a new cat.
 Sadly, approximately 50% of newly adopted cats are surrendered because of lack of planning or realizing the commitment of adopting a cat.
-By taking the following steps you can greatly improve the success of this adoption and bond with your new cat:
+By taking the following steps you can greatly improve the success of this adoption and bond with your new cat.

 When you already have cats as part of your family, introducing your newly adopted cat can seem like an overwhelming task.
-Patience is key–the transition can take several weeks, but by planning ahead you can reduce some stress, allow for an easier transition, and build a positive relationship between your feline companions.
+Patience is key–the transition can take several weeks, but by planning ahead you can reduce some stress, allow for an easier transition, and build a positive relationship with your feline companions.

 Maybe you’ve never really thought about it before, but proper dental care is just as important for your cat’s health as your dental care is to your overall health.